google/WebFundamentals/src/content/en/showcase/2017/mynet.md

 ### Additional results {: .hide-from-toc }

-* 2X faster load times
+* 2X faster load times with AMP Ads
-* 30% higher CTR and revenue
+* 30% higher CTR and revenue with AMP Ads
-* iOS
-* 15% increase in average pageviews per session
+* 15% increase in average pageviews per session on iOS
-* 23% lower bounce rates
+* 23% lower bounce rates in iOS